 (I also ordered a men’s merino t-shirt for my husband.
 If he can wear a t-shirt for weeks without it stinking, it would be quite the accomplishment.
 More on that below.)

-Unbound Merino Women’s Clothing Reviews
+Intro: Unbound Merino Women’s Clothing Line

 While most merino clothing brands, like Icebreaker and Smartwool, are designed as outdoor wear (and heavy on logos), Unbound Merino goes for a more elegant look.
-(Without any logos at all, except stamped inside the collars.)
+(Without any logos at all, except stamped inside the tag-less collars.)

-The Merino Travel Dress
+Review: The Merino Travel Dress

 It’s very easy to wear and looks great with a belt at the waist.